miroslavostojicdev/claude-relay-mcp-server/README.md

 **Claude Relay fixes that.**

-It creates a shared instruction queue that Cowork (AVI) can write to and Claude Code can read from — enabling a full **human → AVI → Claude Code** pipeline where you simply tell AVI what you want, and Claude Code gets it done silently in the background.
+It creates a shared instruction queue that Claude Cowork can write to and Claude Code can read from — enabling a full **human → Claude Cowork → Claude Code** pipeline where you simply tell Claude Cowork what you want, and Claude Code gets it done silently in the background.

 ---